A team committed to standing by the people they serve…

 We know that as the crisis continues and deepens, the complications will only grow.
 But we’ll be there, like we have for the past 10 years, every step of the way.

 Stopping the spread of the coronavirus is in our hands.
 This is the moment to join together, to keep each other safe, to protect our most vulnerable, and to spread kindness.
-There are many ways you can assist our coronavirus relief efforts in Somalia and refugee camps around the globe.
-If you have any questions about Alight or our programs, don’t hesitate to contact u
+There are many ways you can assist our Somali Program coronavirus relief efforts and in refugee camps around the globe.
+If you have any questions about Alight or our programs, don’t hesitate to contact us.